FeTS-AI/Challenge/Task_2/mlcubes/model/README.md

 </p>
 </details>

+More information on the internals of MLCube can be found in the official [git repository](https://github.com/mlcommons/mlcube) or [documentation](https://mlcommons.github.io/mlcube/).

 ## Task execution

 Here we describe the simple commands required to build and run individual MLCubes, which is useful for debugging your submission.